Economic Developments in Israel: An Overview

-In 2018, employment is at an all-time high, unemployment is at a historic low, GDP growth is high, and wages have risen.
+In 2018, employment is at an all-time high, unemployment is at a historic low, GDP growth is similar to recent years, and wages have risen.
 However, growth potential is declining due to demographic changes and trends in labor productivity, which is not growing at all.

-- Since 2012, increased employment has been the main source of Israel’s per capita GDP growth.
+- Since 2012, increasing employment has been the main source of Israel’s per capita GDP growth.
 Despite the fact that most of the workers joining the labor force were low-skilled workers, there was an improvement in the quality of employment due to an increase in experience and education levels.
 However, the working-age population is shrinking, as is the potential for future economic growth from increased employment rates.
-Therefore, it will be difficult for the Israeli economy to continue growing without an improvement in other growth-enhancing factors.

 - Expanded employment and the rise in wages were reflected in an impressive increase in households’ income and consumption.
 This was particularly apparent among households in the middle and lowest income quintiles (an increase of 16% and 13%, respectively, between 2012 and 2016), while among the highest income quintile there was a more moderate increase (9%).

 - In recent years, prices in Israel have increased at a significantly lower rate than in the OECD.
-As a result, consumer prices relative to the OECD average have declined by 5.2% since 2014.
-This is surprising given the good state of Israel’s economy and the sharp rise in wages in recent years, and resulted from measures taken to increase domestic competition after the 2011 social protests.
+As a result, gaps between Israel and other developed countries have been narrowing and consumer prices relative to the OECD average have declined by 5.2% since 2014.